nehagargSeequent/DeployAppToCloud/README.md

 - The username and password of the main server would be stored as secrets in a Key Vault.

 - We have a kubernetes load balancer attached in front of the cluster nodes that has public IP configured which could be browsed to access the Servian Challenge application.

+>**Note**: I was unable to create seed database in my Azure PostgreSQL server using _updatedb.go_.
+I have created an issue here, https://github.com/servian/TechChallengeApp/issues/89